 //pdf.SetSignatureHash(PdfSignatureHash.SHA512);

-Applying the digital signature
+Apply the signature

 pdf.ApplySignature("signed.pdf", PdfSignatureMode.PdfSignatureModeAdobeCADES, false);